elfnor/lookthinkmake/content/NZ_printer_filament.md

 PET-G (no heated bed required) ($94.88/125 m) is a transparent clear.

 IMPLA and HIPLA ($57.50/125 m), these are PLA with additives to increase strength and reduce brittleness.
-I've tried the HIPLA and its certaintly flexible in the filament but can delaminate when a printed piece is flexed too much.
+I've tried the HIPLA and its certainly flexible in the filament but can delaminate when a printed piece is flexed too much.

 Diamond Age has PLA for ($50.88/125 m).
 The Ivory prints very nicely.
 The 125 m spools of 3 mm diameter filament are approximately 1 kg.

-Diamond Age have the best tips on printing each filament of any of the NZ suplliers.
+Diamond Age have the best tips on printing each filament of any of the NZ suppliers.
 They make their own filaments here in NZ and have a lot of experience in 3D printing.

 [Mindkits](http://www.mindkits.co.nz)
 ------------------------------

-Mindkits probbaly have th largest range of filament types all non-branded.
+Mindkits probably have the largest range of filament types, all non-branded.

+Mindkits have:

-Mindkits have 3 mm wood PLA ($50.47/kg), TPE Flexible filament ($87.92/kg), PLA filament that changes color with tempaerature ($64.50/kg), PETG T-glase ($69.30/kg), Nylon ($59.75/kg), Conductive ABS ($69.44/kg)
+  * 3 mm wood PLA ($50.47/kg),
+  * TPE Flexible filament ($87.92/kg),
+  * PLA filament that changes color with temperature ($64.50/kg),
+  * PETG T-glase ($69.30/kg),
+  * Nylon ($59.75/kg),
+  * Conductive ABS ($69.44/kg).

-Mindkits price for ordinary PLA varies from $46.02/kg to $50.47/kg.
+Mindkits price for ordinary PLA is around $50/kg.

 [Nicegear](http://nicegear.co.nz/3d-printing/)
 --------------------------------------